jasper881108/bmcamp_MicmicStockTrade/README.md

 # bmcamp_MicmicStockTrade

-The website create for NSYSU 2021 BM camp
+### The website create for NSYSU 2021 BM camp, notice that every stock here is FAKE!!

 <br>
 <br>